mrcnski/believeobey.live/index.md

 %}

 {% include verse.html
-text="Anyone who does not heed the words that the prophet shall speak in my name, I myself will hold accountable." verse="Deuteronomy 18:19"
+text="Anyone who does not heed the words that The Prophet shall speak in my name, I myself will hold accountable." verse="Deuteronomy 18:19"
 %}